 The coronavirus pandemic has hit the travel agency extremely hard.
 This can be seen in various ways.
 From most countries still not allowing international travel to airlines offering a ticket at a reasonable price the travel industry is facing a difficult time.
 It is no more glaring that with the Department of State Passport Agency.
-After nearly 2 1/2 months of silence the Department of State finally announced in June that they will be opening up in phases.
+After nearly 7 months of silence the Department of State finally announced an expedited processing of 4-6 weeks.
 Here are some frequent questions that travelers are asking right now:

 1.What are the phases that the agencies are using?